Find Grad Schools

 94 Yearly Graduations

 The 8th most popular school in the country for education admin majors who are seeking their doctor's degree is University of the Cumberlands.
 Each year, around 19,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,875 per year, while in-state graduate students, on average, pay $4,282 per year.
-For the 2020-2021 academic year, 94 doctor's degrees were handed out to education admin majors at Cumberlands.
-Around 12% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+During the most recent year for which we have data, 94 people received their doctor's degree in education admin from Cumberlands.
+Of these students, 58% were women and 14% were members of underrepresented racial-ethnic groups.

 #9